-CFDEV 635 INFANT DEVELOPMENT & BEHAVIOR (3) Principles of physical, emotional and cognitive development of infants with emphasis on the practical application of theoretical philosophies and research.

-CFDEV 671 BEHAVIOR PROBLEMS OF YOUNG CHILDREN (3) The study of emerging and developing deviate and normal behavior patterns of children from infancy through the middle years, with emphasis on identifying and utilizing behavioral management techniques appropriate for modifying behaviors positively.
+- CFDEV 631 NURSERY SCHOOL & KINDERGARTEN ADMINISTRATION (3) Consideration of administrative problems such as physical plant equipment, records standards and personnel in relation to the objectives of the nursery school and kindergarten. - CFDEV 635 INFANT DEVELOPMENT & BEHAVIOR (3) Principles of physical, emotional and cognitive development with emphasis on the practical application of theoretical philosophies and research. - CFDEV 671 BEHAVIOR PROBLEMS OF YOUNG CHILDREN (3) The study of emerging and developing deviate and normal behavior patterns of children from infancy through the middle years, with emphasis on behavioral management techniques appropriate for modifying behaviors.